The holidays are about love, not things.

 While it might be true to a certain degree that things are a bit tight right now, the deeper truth is that you’re learning to honor your abundance and take responsibility for your decisions.
 This is what matters.
 This is the energy to lead with.

 You do NOT have to blindly obey custom.
-Reciprocity isn’t the law, this is NOT a tit for tat holiday.
+Reciprocity isn’t the law.

 This season is about LOVE.